EA to acquire Codemasters for $1.2 billion – TechCrunch

 EA has had a tumultuous relationship with racing games.
 It has created the Need for Speed franchise, which is one of the most popular racing franchises.
 But is has also neglected racing games in recent years, which led to disappointing games.

 Similarly, EA has acquired Criterion Games in 2004 — the game studio behind Burnout games.
 But Criterion Games now mostly work as a secondary studio on Battlefield and Star Wars Battlefront games.
+Update: Criterion is back in charge of Need for Speed games.

 Codemasters will be able to take advantage of EA’s distribution resources, including EA Play, EA’s subscription service.
 It positions EA Play as an interesting subscription if you care about racing games.